 Smoked ribs are one of the foundations of BBQ.
 There is a lot of controversy over the right way to smoke ribs – this can depend where you are from, where you usually eat your ribs and how your family has cooked ribs in the past.

-What is the 3 2 1 Method for Cooking Ribs?
+What is the 3 2 1 Rib Method for Ribs?

-The 3 2 1 method of cooking ribs is method of cooking ribs that is super easy to remember:
+The 3 2 1 method of cooking ribs is one of the easiest recipes for cooking ribs.
+All you need to remember is:

 - Smoke the ribs for 3 hours.

 - Cook wrapped in liquid for 2 hours.

 - Smoke again unwrapped for a further 1 hour at a slightly higher temperature.

 This simple rib recipe is my variation on the traditional 3 2 1 method, I use a slightly lower temperature and longer cooking time.
 Ten in the final step I use a slightly higher temperature to ensure I get a really crunchy bark!